The rise of “super apps” and the disruption of banking as we know it

 As the Innovation & Design group at Visa, we find these questions very intriguing.
 As a result, we’ve gone deep into many of our markets to study users, merchants, and banks, with the goal of understanding what can make a bank’s mobile experience more than just another cookie-cutter option.

-Here are a few of our learnings from the various co-creation sessions we’ve run with our bank, merchant and technology partners.
+Here are a few of our learnings from the various co-creation sprints we’ve run with our bank, merchant and technology partners.

 - Yes, there are things that users would prefer to buy from a bank marketplace over an ecommerce site.
 In our experience, users would indeed prefer getting more ‘serious’ and high-value things from their bank instead of an ecommerce marketplace.
 Insurance, a home, expensive gadgetry, investments, alternative investments (think art, wine) all fall in this category.
 If it’s listed on their bank marketplace, they feel it would be more trustworthy.
 Merchants selling these services also love the trust halo effect.
 The key consideration for both however, is that…